My research interests revolve around how different forms of embeddedness impact the work of organizations and the resilience of workers.

 I am committed to employing ethnographic methods in my research.
 My commitment to ethnography is as personal as it is intellectual.
 First, as a scholar and researcher, I think ethnography, with an intensive focus on generating in-depth understandings of people’s lived experiences, is the right method to study sociomateriality and culture.
 Second, as a human being, I am deeply passionate about ethnography as a way of understanding our very strange yet deeply human world.
 I find great satisfaction in connecting to and understanding human subjects.

 Cao (upcoming, 2026).
-To the lighthouse: A journal to liberation, human connection, and hope as an ethnographer.
+To the lighthouse: Moral injury, moral resilience, and moral courage.
 In Towards Greater Equality in Academia: A Collective Response.
 Edited by Scholz & Szulc.
 Edward Elgar Publishing.
 Gloucestershire.
 UK.

 MANUSCRIPTS IN PREPARATION